pervouchine/irbis/README.md

 2) Make sure that you have installed
  - g++ compiler
  - perl
- - muscle software (if not, type 'make muscle' from the command line)
+ - muscle
  - latex + tikz + pgfplots (pgfplots is optional)
-3) make sure that you don't have the directory called 'db' in your home directory; it will be replaced
+3) make sure that you don`t have the directory called 'db' in your home directory; it will be replaced
 4) To install and download data, type make all make -f database.mk all make -f metacalc.mk all
-5) 'make -f database.mk all' downloads all genomes specified in config.dat from UCSC If you already have them, you can save some time by providing files directly You may find it useful to look at database and download makefiles
+5) 'make -f database.mk all' downloads all genomes specified in config.dat from UCSC website If you already have them, you can save some time by providing files directly You may find it useful to look at database and download makefiles
 6) 'make -f metacalc.mk all' creates hash tables and does some matching of conserved complementary motifs (see metacalc.mk)